 Encampment Student Information

-Civil Air Patrol Class-A Encampments are a military basic training style Encampment that will challenge cadets to develop self-discipline and teamwork while learning leadership skills, military bearing and broadening their understanding of aerospace and the Cadet Programs.
+Civil Air Patrol Encampments are a carefully designed, age-appropriate, military-style training environment.
+Encampment will challenge cadets to develop self-discipline and teamwork while learning leadership skills, military bearing and broadening their understanding of aerospace and the Cadet Program.

 Please talk with your home squadron's senior member leaders about encampment to ensure you are mentally and physically ready for this activity.

-Guests may want to bring lawn chairs as we do not have seating available for Parade at Camp Rilea.
+Guests may want to bring lawn chairs as seating is NOT available on the Parade Grounds at Camp Rilea.

-Check out will be at 12:15 following the parade.
+Check out will be at approximately 12:15 P.M. following the graduation pass in review parade.

-Cadre and Senior Member release time is 1600 (4:00pm) to aid in clean up and turn in of equipment and facilities
+Cadre and Senior Member Staff release time is 1600 (4:00pm) to assist in clean up and turn in of equipment and facilities.

 The safety of our members is paramount, and will not be compromised.